Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group23____YingxuePan_TaianChen_XiWang/Group23_K-means clustering.md

 There is no built-in mechanism to correct for initial wrong starting points.
 One may run multiple iterations for selecting good starting points even though it’s costly.
 That is, re-iterating the algorithm and initialization of centroids multiple times and choose the initialization with small intracluster distance and large intercluster distance.(Satyam Kumar, 2020)

 ![Bad Initialization](3.3.1_Initialization.png)
-Clusters Beginning with a Bad Initialization.

-Jianpeng Qi, Yanwei Yu et al, “An Effective and Efficient Hierarchical K-means Clustering Algorithm”, 2017, Research Gate, https://www.researchgate.net/figure/Example-of-clusters-begins-with-a-bad-initialization_fig1_319271749
+Figure 3: Clusters Beginning with a Bad Initialization. **Figure by Jianpeng Qi, Yanwei Yu et al, “An Effective and Efficient Hierarchical K-means Clustering Algorithm”, Research Gate (2017)**.

 #### 3.3.2.
 K-Means++ methods for selecting good initialization points
 Spreading out the initial centroids is a worthy objective for selecting good initialization, given that initial centroids close to each other often give bad results.